HubEpitechBenin/Retrieval-Augmented-Generation-Workshop/README.md

 - Python 3.13+
 - HuggingFace account and API token
-- DeepSeek API key (or compatible LLM API)
+- OpenAI API key (or compatible LLM API)

 > [!NOTE]
 > If you need help setting up Python, VS Code, and the uv package manager, please refer to our [Setup Guide](SETUP.md) for detailed instructions.